-I have to confess that traditional lyonnaise cuisine does not appeal to me at all.
-Of course, one should visit a bouchon while in the area, just for the experience …or because when he goes back home, people will ask how do traditional restaurants feel like in Lyon.
+I must confess that traditional lyonnaise cuisine does not appeal to me.
+Of course, one should visit a bouchon in the area, just for the experience …or because when he returns home, people will ask how traditional restaurants feel in Lyon.

-While you are in France in general, I propose to eat in one of the boulangeries.
-The big ones and some chains (like “Paul”, “Chez Jules”, or Brioche Dorée) offer not only take away food but also have sit-in areas.
-Of course, one can also lunch or dinner in one of the many cafés.
+While you are in France in general, I suggest eating in one of the boulangeries.
+The big ones and some chains (like “Paul”, “Chez Jules”, or Brioche Dorée) offer not only to take away food but also have sit-in areas.
+Of course, one can also have lunch or dinner in one of the many cafés.

-The French café is not like the coffee shops or cafeterias used in other parts of Europe or the Far East.
+The French café is unlike coffee shops or cafeterias used in other parts of Europe or the Far East.

-There are some independent European-style coffee shops, where you can have coffee at any time of the day, but only in the more touristic areas…. and do not forget there is always Starbucks… thanks, God!
+There are some independent European-style coffee shops where you can have coffee at any time of the day, but only in the more tourist areas…. and do not forget there is always Starbucks… thanks, God!

-One of Lyon traditions is a type of brunch food called "mâchons", made of local charcuterie and usually accompanied by Beaujolais red wine.
-Mâchons were the typical meal of the canuts, the city's silk workers, who ate a late-morning meal after they finished their shifts in the factories.
+One of Lyon's traditions is a type of brunch food called "mâchons", made of local charcuterie and usually accompanied by Beaujolais red wine.
+Mâchons were the typical meal of the canuts, the city's silk workers, who ate a late-morning meal after finishing their factory shifts.